bruprescott/CTDizzle/Documentation/MKRZero/MKRZero_UserGuide.md

 [Picture of soldered wires here.]

 Now is the time to set things up on the breadboard!
 Place the MKRZero, EC EZO, and DeadOn RTC on the breadboard.
 Don't forget to install the SD card and coin cell!

-[Picture of prelim setup here].
+[Picture of setup here].

 Next, connect everything together using the pinout guide.

-[Picture of setup here.]
+[Picture of setup with jumper wires here.]

 ### Bench Test

-Once you have the breadboard setup, connect your MKRZero to your computer and upload the MKRZero_OpCode.
+Once you have the breadboard setup, connect your MKRZero to the computer and upload the MKRZero_OpCode.

-[Picture of connection here.]
+[Picture of whole setup here.]

 Open the serial monitor.
 If you have everything set up correctly, you should see data printing to the screen in the form of:
 Date (mm/dd/yyyy), Time (HH:mm:ss), EC (uS/cm), T (degC), P (mbar), SAL (EC EZO), Depth (Sketch), SAL (Sketch).

 [Picture of output.]

 - The date should be representative of the date that your computer is set to.
 The time should be close to the time that your computer is set to, but may be behind by about 30 seconds.
 This is due to upload delay.
 If your time is drastically off or incoherent, remove the battery and power cycle the system.